Litigation attorney handling these types of cases:

 - a product liability case involving defective rims on a snowblower wheel assembly that formed little cracks and fractured during tire inflation.
 The client suffered injuries when the wheel on his machine failed during inflation and sent plastic wheel fragments into his hands and face.
 This case settled for $300k.

-- an auto accident where a pedestrian was knocked over by a slow-moving car in a Costco parking lot.
-The police accident report blamed both parties, but the client suffered a fracture to her shoulder from her fall to the ground and the case settled for $150k.
+- an auto case where a pedestrian was knocked over by a slow-moving car in a Costco parking lot.
+The police report blamed both parties, but the client suffered a fracture to her shoulder from her fall to the ground and the case settled for $150k.

 - a rear-end auto collision where the client's foot jammed down into the brake pedal when his car was struck from the rear.
 This one went to trial because the offer from the defendant's insurance company was extremely low, and the jury returned a $60k verdict for pain and suffering.